Adeshh/StableForge-Foundry2.0/README.md

 1. **DecentralizedStableCoin.sol**: The ERC20 stablecoin token that can be minted and burned by the DSCEngine
 2. **DSCEngine.sol**: The core engine that manages collateral deposits, DSC minting/burning, and maintains the health factor
+3. **OracleLib.sol**: Library for checking Chainlink price feed staleness and preventing use of outdated prices

 ### Key Features

 - **Collateral Management**: Users can deposit WETH or WBTC as collateral
 - **DSC Minting**: Users can mint DSC tokens against their collateral (up to 50% of collateral value)
 - **Health Factor**: System ensures users maintain a health factor > 1 to prevent undercollateralization
-- **Liquidation**: Under-collateralized positions can be liquidated
+- **Liquidation**: Under-collateralized positions can be liquidated with a 10% bonus for liquidators
+- **Stale Price Protection**: OracleLib checks for stale Chainlink price feeds (3 hour timeout) to prevent use of outdated prices
 - **Reentrancy Protection**: All functions use OpenZeppelin's ReentrancyGuard
+- **Input Validation**: All functions validate inputs and revert with custom errors

 ## Prerequisites